Felifelps/tiny_sqlite_orm/README.md

 pip install tiny_sqlite_orm
 ```

-## How to use
+## How to Use

-### Setting up the database connection
+### Setting Up the Database Connection

-First, you need to create an instance of the `Database` class to connect to the SQLite database.
+First, create an instance of the `Database` class to connect to the SQLite database.

 ```python
 from sqlite_orm.database import Database